anenbergb/yolo-object-detection/README.md

 Tensorboard is used to log the loss, evaluation metrics (mean average precision), and image predictions on the validation set.

+See [example-training-run.md](example-training-run.md) for the results from training Yolo for 100 epochs on the COCO dataset.

 # FiftyOne COCO dataset
 FiftyOne is used to download and visualize the COCO dataset.
 See the [FiftyOne COCO Integration](https://docs.voxel51.com/integrations/coco.html#coco) guide for more details.